-While coaching can work with issues such as identifying and reaching goals, boundary setting, dealing with and managing stress, and depressive and self-defeating thoughts, cognitive dissonance, navigating divorce and breakups, and changing the behaviors that aren’t working well for you and keeping you stuck, coaching cannot deal with issues such as PTSD, depression, and anxiety.
-For issues such as these, you must see a Physician or Licensed Mental Health Professional in the state you reside in.
+While coaching can work with issues such as identifying and reaching goals, boundary setting, dealing with and managing stress, self-defeating thoughts, cognitive dissonance, navigating divorce and breakups, identifying blindspots, and changing the behaviors that are keeping you stuck, coaching cannot deal with issues such as PTSD, depression, and anxiety.
+For issues such as these, you must see a Physician or Licensed Mental Health Professional.
 Although you as a client may have a diagnosis, such as PTSD or Anxiety, coaching is not intended as a treatment or cure for these conditions.

 Some practices have a 48-hour policy.
 Some even have a 72-hour policy.
-Mine is 24-hours because I reserve for you a full hour or thirty minutes of time for the session and notes.
+Mine is 24-hours because I reserve a full hour of time for the session and notes.
 If a client cancels with less than a full 24-hour notice it is unlikely that I will be able to fill that time slot, and I lose an entire hour from my work schedule.

 It is likely, if you are in counseling/coaching long enough, at some point you might forget about an appointment, or something will come up in your schedule that will result in you missing an appointment.
 Maybe you’ll need to work late.
 Maybe you’ll get a sudden onset of the flu.
 Maybe your kids will have doctor appointments, or your car will break down, or something unavoidable will come up.

-I completely understand when cleints miss an appointment.
+I completely understand when clients miss an appointment.
 I know that’s life.
 In return, my clients understand that scheduling an appointment with me is like buying tickets to an event.
-If you miss the event, it doesn’t matter why you missed it, or even if it was your first time, you can’t turn in your tickets for a refund
+If you miss the event, it doesn’t matter why you missed it, or even if it was your first time, you can’t turn your tickets in for a refund.

-You can cancel your appointment by emailing me at email@example.com.
+You can cancel your appointment by emailing me at firstname.lastname@example.org or via the client portal.
 If you are more than 15 minutes late to your appointment time, it will be treated like a late cancellation.

 The only time I will waive this fee is in the event of serious or contagious illness or other unavoidable circumstance.
-If you are unsure, please contact me for further guidance.
+If you are unsure, please don't hesitate to reach out to me for further guidance.

 The most predictable issues would be the poor quality of the connection or becoming disconnected altogether.
 In such instances, the frustration is compounded if you are having an important conversation with your therapist!